Vampyre: 1208: A Coterie Formed

 Essilla's defensive posture softened slightly at the genuine curiosity in Daphne's voice.
 "Both, I think.
 They respond to my emotions, but sometimes they... know things I don't."

 Daphne nodded.
 "The Luna Order teaches that shadow magic corrupts the wielder.
 That darkness, once embraced, consumes the light."
 She touched her silver pendant thoughtfully.
-"But my father believed differently."
+"But my sire believed differently."

 "Your father wasn't Luna Order?"
 Essilla asked, cautiously settling on a fallen log nearby.